Neutrino Signatures on the High Transmission Regions of the Lyman-alpha Forest: Analysis of the simulations

-\textit{$\sigma_8$-$\Omega_\nu$ degeneracy.} In order to investigate the degeneracy between $\sigma_8$ and $\Omega_\nu$ we run one simulation with $\Sigma_i m_{\nu_i}=0.6$ eV and the same $\sigma_8=0.877$ as the $\Sigma_i m_{\nu_i}=0.0$ eV model.
-This mimics the case for which $\sigma_8$ is measured independently and one would like to constrain $\Omega_\nu$.
-We find that the PDF for the number of regions above a threshold of $1.14$ at $z=2.2$ is close to the one with $\Sigma_i m_{\nu_i}=0.0$ eV (see Fig.~\ref{above_pdf}), but not identical.
-Larger differences between these two models show up at $z=4.0$ (see Fig. \ref{mean}).
-Given that neutrinos affect the growth factor, we conclude that the degeneracy between $\sigma_8$ and $\Omega_\nu$ can be broken by examining the redshift evolution of the PDFs.

-\textit{Numerical convergence.} We explicitly checked that relative differences between our neutrino models are numerically converged against mass and spatial resolution.
-Furthermore, we used the neutrino particle implementation and found the same trends in the neutrino signature as with the grid method, although relative differences between the different models are even slightly larger when we use the particle implementation.
-This is due to the fact that non-linear neutrino effects, such as phase mixing, are only captured properly by using the particle implementation.
-We note however that the grid implementation in the mildly non-linear \lya~ regime is fully justified since non-linear neutrinos effects should not be particularly important at those redshifts and at $k<1~h~{\rm Mpc^{-1}}$.
+We explicitly checked that relative differences between our neutrino models are numerically converged against mass and spatial resolution.
+Furthermore, we used the neutrino particle implementation (simulations P0 and P6 on table \ref{tab_sims}) and found the same trends in the neutrino signature as with the grid method, although relative differences between the different models are even slightly larger when we use the particle implementation.
+This is due to the fact that non-linear neutrino effects, such as phase mixing, are only properly captured by using the particle implementation.
+However, we note that the grid implementation in the mildly non-linear \lya~ regime is fully justified since non-linear neutrinos effects should not be particularly important at those redshifts and at $k<1~h~{\rm Mpc^{-1}}$.